🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 print(vector[:10])

-# Find similar words
+# Search for similar words

 similar_words = model.wv.most_similar("learning", topn=5)